-Figure 5: CAMTA regulation of CaM expression is evolutionary conserved.
-(A) The Drosophila CAMTA mutants tes2 and cro show a decrease in CaM mRNA level compared to control flies. mRNA levels were measured by quantitative PCR using fly heads.
+Figure 5: CAMTA regulates CaM expression in Drosophila.
+(A) The Drosophila CAMTA mutants tes2 and cro show decreased CaM mRNA levels compared to control flies. mRNA levels in fly heads were measured by quantitative PCR.
+CAMTA mRNA levels were first normalized to RpL32 (rp49), the qPCR internal control, and then to the value of control flies.
 (B-C) tes2 and cro mutants show a decrease in CaM protein levels compared to control flies.
 Protein levels were determined using Western blot of proteins extracted from fly heads.
 (B) shows a representative picture and (C) shows quantification.
+CAMTA protein levels were first normalized to alpha-tubulin levels, then to the value of the control flies.
+(D-E) Immunostaining of fly retinae using CaM antibodies shows reduction of staining of rhabdomeres in cro mutants (see also Figure 5 – supplementary figure 1B).
+(D) shows representative pictures of control and cro retinae, respectively, with D1’ and D2’ are blow-ups of yellow rectangle in the left pictures.
+(E) shows quantification of CaM intensity.

 A and C: *: p<0.05, one sample Wilcoxon test to control value of 1, n=6 for each genotype, bars indicate the mean and error bars the SEM.
+E: ***: p<0.001, Mann-Whitney U test. w1118; cn1 and w1118; sb are control flies for tes2 (w1118; cn1; tes2) and cro (w1118; cro; sb) mutants, respectively.